Utility and energy bill assistance programs in Michigan.

 In effect what the Michigan Winter Protection does is it allows eligible low income and other qualified customers to make monthly payments of at least 7 percent of their estimated annual gas or electric bill, along with a portion of any past-due amount that may be owed and will prevent the shut-off during that time even if their actually utility or heating bills are higher.
 In addition, eligible senior citizens participating in Winter Protection are not required to make specific monthly payments on their utility bill between December 1 and March 31 of each year, but they are in effect encouraged to do so to avoid higher bills when the protection period ends.

-Indiana Michigan Power can be reached at 800-334-7670.
+Indiana Michigan Power can be reached at 800-311-6424.
 They run an assistance program known as Energy Share, which provides financial assistance and cash grants that can be used to help pay electric bills, and assistance is available for low-income customers.
 You will need to apply to the Energy Share program by setting up an appointment with a local nonprofit organization, such as the Salvation Army or your local community action agency.
 Several other programs are offered by this energy company.
-Learn more.
+Learn more on Indiana Michigan utility bill assistance programs.

 Lansing Board of Water & Light - Pennies for Power Program may be able to provide utility or heating service shutoff protection for low-income families in the Lansing Michigan area.
 Dial 517-371-6006

 Michigan Gas Utilities - This utility company provides natural gas service to hundreds of thousands of customers across the state.
 Most of the services are provided in the Monroe, Grand Haven, Benton Harbor, Otsego, and Coldwater Michigan areas of the state.
 Assistance programs can both help people pay their bills, and conserve energy.
-Continue.
+Continue with Michigan gas utility assistance programs.

 Programs for heating bills - Every electric, natural gas, and utility provider in Michigan offers assistance during the winter.
 Help may come directly from the company or other non-profits that they partner with.
 Find how low income and struggling customers can get support from Michigan heating bill assistance programs.